de Rougemont, Harold Wake (1877-1900)

 Harold Wake de Rougemont (1877-1900) was born on 12 July 1877 at Chipping Norton, Oxfordshire, the son of Commander Frank de Rougemont (Royal Navy) (1842-1882) and Norna Frances Clementina de Rougemont (née Smith), of Bradwell, Oxfordshire, later of Merby, Bournemouth.

-Attended Ascham School, Bournemouth.
+He attended Ascham School, Bournemouth.

-Worked in the Government Forest Department, Cape Colony.
+He went on to University College, Oxford University, and worked in the Government Forest Department, Cape Colony.

 Obituary in 'The Shirburnian', March 1901:

-pp.28-29, We have received the following from a trooper of the I.L.H., giving further details of the death of Captain H.W. de Rougemont, of the South African Light Horse: “Right up to his death he showed himself an officer of great promise.
+We have received the following from a trooper of the I.L.H., giving further details of the death of Captain H.W. de Rougemont, of the South African Light Horse: “Right up to his death he showed himself an officer of great promise.
 A trooper of the S.A.L.I told me at first they thought him effeminate, but they soon found how mistaken they were.
 When shot, two scouts wished to bring him back.
 Had he consented he would undoubtedly have lived, but he refused, telling them to save themselves; and although they persisted, he, as he lay wounded ordered them to leave him.
 They found him some time after.
 General Buller, when he heard of de Rougemont’s death, ordered a fatigue party to fetch his remains, and had them buried next to Lord Roberts’ son, and when all was over he said ‘A fit place for such a man.’”

 Extracts from a speech given by the Headmaster of Sherborne School, F.B.
 Westcott, following the unveiling of the South African War Memorial in the Sherborne School Chapel on 30 January 1901 ('The Shirburnian', March 1904, pp.189-192):